krosaen/ml-study/learning_log.md

 Concepts:

 - Explanatory / response (aka independent / dependent) variables.
 This is the variable's "role"
-- Role-type classification; breaking explanatory and response variables into categorical / quantiative
+- Classify two variable data analysis scenario by its role-type (e.g C->Q is categorical -> quantitative)

 Techniques:

 - Identify explanatory and response variables given a description of a study or question (e.g in "does IQ influence favorite music genre", "music taste" is the response variable)
-- Identify
+- Identify role-response from two variable

 #### Role-type